guilhemmarchand/trackme/docs/rest_api_reference.rst

 blocklist_ds_host_add / Add host in block list for data sources
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-**This endpoint adds a new recordreturned as a JSON array, its requires a POST call with no data required:**
+**This endpoint adds a new record returned as a JSON array, it requires a POST call with no data required:**

 - ``"data_host": "<value to be added to the blocklist, accepts wildcards and regular expressions>``
 - ``"update_comment": "<OPTIONAL: a comment for the update, comments are added to the audit record, if unset will be defined to: API update>``